Tuesday, December 27, 2005

 Stegosaurus' significant mental incapacity and all-round inadequacy on the continuum of prehistoric coolness (it is now well established that velociraptors and Tyrannosaurs are the preeminent dinosaurs) made me apprehensive at the prospect of declaring this to my friends.
 Under the concept of guilty by association, admitting that my favorite dinosaur was likely the dumbest of them all would not reflect well on me.
 After hearing that Peter favored the cow of the dinosaur era, triceratops, because it was frequently depicted being eaten by large predators, and that Ron sided with the brontosaurus because "it was the biggest," I overcame my trepidation and readily proclaimed my allegiance to Stegosaurus.

 As one might expect, rowdy and contentious debate ensued as to the merits of each pick.
-But, ultimately, we came to the conclusion that, given that
+But, ultimately, we came to the conclusion that, given that our favorite terrible lizards were all effeminate plant-eaters, we should change the subject.

 Sunday, November 06, 2005